Nascar1243/PS3-Voltage-Changes/README.md

 Note: The default value is FF on retail consoles.
 Writing FF to these addresss will revert RSX Core to stock voltage.

-Note: VER-001 (Lxx and Pxx) use the Mullion voltage table, there isn't an explanation why but that is how it works.
+Note: VER-001 (Lxx and Pxx) use the Mullion voltage table, the explanation is due to the VER boards using the same vid controller as mullion boards, making the Sherwood and Mullion monikors useless.
+Basically if you use a VER, only use the Mullion voltage table.

 The 01_patch_rsx_oc.tcl file is a modified version of the dropdown in MFW Builder, which adds more overclock timings.
 Place it into the "tasks" folder of MFW Builder, overwriting the one in there.
 Since it adds so many more combinations it may take a few seconds longer for the dropdown to appear after checking the box to enable the overcolck.